 Whether you like rocks, sand, or shingles, Ulcinj has a beach for everyone.
 The massive Velika Plaza (12 kilometers long), Mala Plaza, and Ada Bojan are the best sandy beaches to visit.
 This charming tourist resort is ideal for a summer getaway, with many hotels and restaurants to cater to your every whim.

 At the foot of Durmitor Mountain lies Black Lake (Crno Jezero).
 This is the largest glacial lake in the UNESCO-listed Durmitor National Park.
 The lake is split into two, Big Lake and Small Lake, and lies on the fringes of an ancient cone forest.
 The lake is an absolute must-see site when exploring the Durmitor National Park.

 The Tara River Canyon is the deepest on the European continent and is seriously impressive, too.
 The waters are clear and shimmer in various shades of blue, perfect for a spot of white water rafting if you are an adrenaline junkie.
 You’ll get a great view of the Canyon from Djurdjevica Bridge, which happens to be 172m above the Tara River and is a major tourist attraction.
 The area around it is also ideal for other outdoor fun, such as hiking and mountain biking.

 Splendid Spa, Becici

-By reading this list, you will have noticed that Montenegro is a natural and laid-back country, so it makes sense that there will be some fantastic spa resorts dotted around.
+By reading this list, you will notice that Montenegro is a natural and laid-back country, so it makes sense that there will be some fantastic spa resorts dotted around it.
 Becici in Budva has a Splendid Spa, one of the best in the country, and here you can enjoy upmarket treatments to give you proper R&R.

 Key Festivals & Events In Montenegro